SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Discussion

 \subsection{Connection of relic emission to active cluster radio sources}

-To date a number of radio relic-like sources have been found in clusters with emission connected to apparently active radio galaxies \citep[see e.g.][]{Bonafede2014,vanWeeren2017,gasperin_gentle_2017}, however, the exact mechanism that energises the particle population in these cases is not clear.
+To date a number of radio relic-like sources have been found in clusters with emission connected to apparently active radio galaxies \citep[see e.g.][]{Bonafede2014,Shimwell2015,vanWeeren2017,gasperin_gentle_2017}, however, the exact mechanism that energises the particle population in these cases is not clear.
 We will briefly consider the possibility that the SE and NW relic sources in \spt~are associated with active cluster sources, where a shock passing through a population of low-energy electrons (e.g. old radio lobes) imparts energy to re-accelerate the electron population (either through DSA or adiabatic compression).

-\textit{SE relic.} Source B is an FR-I radio galaxy associated with 2MASX~J20323421$-$5628162 with jets oriented roughly NE--SW (the same orientation as the SE relic source).
+\textit{SE relic.} Source B is an FR-I radio galaxy associated with 2MASX~J20323421$-$5628162 with jets oriented roughly NE--SW (the same orientation as the SE relic source, \CORRS{see Fig. \ref{fig:radio:fullres}}).
 The host galaxy has no reported redshift, but has a lower magnitude than the surrounding galaxies in \spt.
 The host galaxy has \textit{WISE} \footnote{Wide-field Infrared Survey Explorer; \citet{wright_wide-field_2010}} $W1$ ($W2$) magnitudes of $13.597\pm0.025$ ($13.365\pm0.030$) compared to the mean for the 31 cluster members of $15.8\pm1.0$ ($15.6\pm1.0$).
 We do not consider that this galaxy should be significantly brighter than the cluster members, and given it is not near the centre of the cluster it is unlikely this is the BCG of \spt.
-Given the difference in \textit{WISE} magnitudes, we suggest this galaxy is not a cluster member.
-Similarly, source C ($z=0.0621$; \citealt{Ruel2014}) has \textit{WISE} magnitudes $14.057\pm0.037$ ($13.894\pm0.044$), at the redshift of the reported foreground cluster Abell~3685 ($z=0.0620$; \citealt{sr99}), though note that Abell~3685 is considered a richness [0] cluster, but only has a single galaxy with a confirmed redshift.
-We consider that Abell~3685 is actually \spt.
-Source B is not a cluster member, but this does not preclude the SE relic being associated with it, however, as it is \textit{not} in a cluster ICM-related shock physics can not be invoked to explain the emission.
-The lack of physical connection to source B suggests it should no longer be visible if an old radio lobe of source B (i.e. it will have faded).
+Given the difference in \textit{WISE} magnitudes, we \CORRS{suspect} that this galaxy is not a cluster member.
+Similarly, source C ($z=0.0621$; \citealt{Ruel2014}) has \textit{WISE} magnitudes $14.057\pm0.037$ ($13.894\pm0.044$), at the redshift of the reported foreground cluster Abell~3685 ($z=0.0620$; \citealt{sr99}), though note that Abell~3685 is considered a richness [0] cluster, but only has a single galaxy with a confirmed redshift. \CORRS{We conclude that there is no cluster at the reported redshift and location of Abell~3685.
+If the SE relic originated in source B, the lack of physical connection would suggest some episodic activity wherein the the SE relic would have faded and would require some ICM-related re-acceleration from shock physics (i.e. a relic).}